katerina-tziala/phonebook_app/README_DB_CONNECTION.md

-# Connect the PhoneBook App to the Database
+# Connect the PhoneBook App to MongoDB

 1. Create your own account on [**MongoDb**](https://www.mongodb.com/cloud), create a cluster, add a database user, and get your credentials for the database access.